 2

-What else is there to do in Saladita besides surf one of the world’s longest and mellowist left point breaks, summer water temp a balmy 85, purple thunderclouds crackling above coconut groves?
+What else is there to do besides surfing in La Saladita?
+It’s only one of the world’s longest and mellowist left point breaks, summer water temp a balmy 85, purple thunderclouds crackling above coconut groves.

 “It’s okay, the crocs are only during rainy season,” “last year one of them ate a dog” and “oh, they can’t get THIS far yet.”